 \subsection{Data transfers and saturation behavior on the chip}

 The ECM model requires the maximum attainable memory bandwidth as an input parameter.
 It is known that this value depends on the number of parallel read/write streams as well as the CPU clock speed.
 From a data transfer perspective, the AA-pattern implementation of the D3Q19 LBM algorithm reads 19 arrays from memory, modifies their contents, and writes them back.
-In order to get the maximum memory bandwidth on the socket we hence use a parallel multi-stream array update benchmark (see Listing \ref{lst:msu}).
+For measuring the maximum achievable memory bandwidth on the socket, we therefore use a parallel multi-stream array update benchmark (see Listing \ref{lst:msu}).